 However, as with all things in life there are advantages and disadvantages, with Wi-Fi being no exception.
 Even though wireless networks are readily available and easily accessible, they can also be compromised more easily, especially unsecured hotspots.

 In the next section of this article, we take a basic look at how wireless technology works.
 The techie in me finds this both fascinating and interesting.

 When you are using your wireless network at home, it basically works like this when accessing a website:-

 This 3-step process also takes place when your router sends the information (the web page you requested) to your Laptop.

 Whether you are using a free Wi-Fi service in a library or hospital, or out and about using 5G, the process above still applies.

-If you are using 5G the signal from your phone is ultimately detected by large antenna that has a wired connection into your mobile provider's network.
+If you are using 5G, the signal from your phone is ultimately detected by a large antenna that has a wired connection into your mobile provider's network.

-Wireless networks are build on one of the four fundamental forces in nature.
+Wireless networks are built on one of the four fundamental forces in nature.
 This is called electromagnetism, which basically describes how electricity and magnetic fields work together.

-A typical wireless antenna converts electrical currents into radio waves using something called an oscillator.
+A typical wireless antenna converts electric currents into radio waves using something called an oscillator.